mborn1/pyoptex/docs/source/quickstart.rst

 .. note::
    Any optimization metric can be used.
 See :ref:`cust_metric` for more information.

-We create the cost function using the :py:func:`parallel_worker_cost <pyoptex.doe.cost_optimal.cost.parallel_worker_cost>` helper function.
+Then, we create the cost function using the :py:func:`parallel_worker_cost <pyoptex.doe.cost_optimal.cost.parallel_worker_cost>` helper function.
 This cost function defines that the cost of transition between two consecutive runs is equal to the transition cost of the most-hard-to-change factor.
 Such a scenario arises when multiple workers or technicians can work in parallel on their own task.
+Factor A has a transition cost of two hours, the three easy-to-change factors have a transition cost of one minute.

 >>> max_transition_cost = 3*4*60
 >>> transition_costs = {